 The Company operates in the Israeli and German medical cannabis markets.
 Until recently, the Company was also actively servicing adult-use recreational consumers in Canada, however these operations are discontinued and deconsolidated, effective November 7, 2022, pursuant to IFRS.
-The Canadian operations were wound-down under the Canadian Companies' Creditors Arrangement Act (" CCAA") under the supervision of the Ontario Superior Court of Justice (Commercial List) (the "Court") (the "CCAA Proceedings").
+The Canadian operations were wound-down under the Canadian Companies' Creditors Arrangement Act ("CCAA") under the supervision of the Ontario Superior Court of Justice (Commercial List) (the "Court") (the "CCAA Proceedings").
 The Company has exited operations in Canada Pursuant to an Order of the Court made on April 6, 2023, in which the Court approved a share purchase agreement, selling certain of the Trichome and certain of Trichome's wholly owned subsidiaries (collectively, the "Trichome Group") to a party that is not related to the Company.
+On September 14, 2023 the CCAA Monitor has asked for an order terminating the CCAA Proceedings and bankrupting Trichome and releasing the Monitor from his duties.
+On September 14, 2023, the Court issued a Termination Order including the reasons in relation thereto.
 The Company announced that it is pivoting its focus and resources to achieve sustainable and profitable growth in its highest value markets, Israel, Germany and Europe.

 In the context of the deconsolidation of the Canadian operations, there are no remaining liabilities to the Company or any of its consolidated subsidiaries related to the Canadian entities, except tax obligation of \$839 related to debt settlement with L5 Capital Inc. ("L5 Capital").
-For more information about the debt settlement, see "Debt Settlement with L5 Capital" below.

 The CCAA Proceedings are solely in respect of the Trichome Group.
 As such, the Company's other assets or subsidiaries, including those in Israel and Germany, are not parties to the CCAA Proceedings.
-For more information about the CCAA Proceedings, see "Corporate Highlights and Events - Key Highlights for the quarter ended June 30, 2023" below.
+For more information about the CCAA Proceedings, see "Corporate Highlights and Events - Key Highlights for the quarter ended September 30, 2023" below.